ditdili/An_Intro_To_Statistical_Learning/BayesianMethodsforHackers/README.md

 ## Bayesian Methods for Hackers
 ### Probabilistic Programming and Bayesian Inference

 In this folder I collected my notes while studying the book [Bayesian Methods for Hackers](http://www.informit.com/store/bayesian-methods-for-hackers-probabilistic-programming-9780133902839) by Cameron Davidson-Pilon.
-The notes are of Jupyter Notebooks format.
+The notes are in Jupyter Notebook format.

 The github repo for the book ([Link](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers))